Brewster F2A Buffalo: British Commonwealth (Malaya)

 Many of the pilots assigned the Buffalo lacked adequate training and experience in the type.
 A total of 20 of the original 169 Buffalos were lost in training accidents during 1941.
-By December 1941, approximately 150 Buffalo B-339E aircraft made up the bulk of the British fighter defenses of Burma, Malaya and Singapore.
+By December 1941, approximately 150 Buffalo 339E aircraft made up the bulk of the British fighter defenses of Burma, Malaya and Singapore.
 The two RAAF, two RAF, and one RNZAF squadrons, during December 1941 – January 1942, were beset with numerous problems, including poorly built and ill-equipped aircraft.
 Aviation historian Dan Ford characterized it as, "The performance... was pathetic."
 Inadequate spare parts and support staff, airfields that were difficult to defend against air attack, lack of a clear and coherent command structure, a Japanese spy in the Army air liaison staff, antagonism between RAF and RAAF squadrons and personnel, and inexperienced pilots lacking appropriate training would lead to disaster.
 Although the Mk I had .50-inch guns, many aircraft were equipped with .303 Browning mounts and electric firing solenoids, which tended to fail in service.
 Moreover, according to Flight Lieutenant Mowbray Garden of 243 Squadron RAF, the Buffalos were supplied with only armour-piercing ammunition and no incendiary; Japanese aircraft lacked armor and self-sealing fuel tanks in the early years of the war, a fact unknown to the Allies at the time.

 Buffalos of No. 453 Squadron RAAF lined up at RAF Sembawang in November 1941.
 Buffalo AN185/TD-V was flown by Flt Lt Doug Vanderfield, who shot down three Japanese bombers (two Ki-48s and one Ki-51) over Butterworth, Penang on 13 December 1941, while his undercarriage was still down.

-When the Japanese invaded northern Malaya on 8 December 1941, the B-339E initially performed adequately.
+When the Japanese invaded northern Malaya on 8 December 1941, the 339E initially performed adequately.
 Against the Nakajima Ki-27 "Nate", the overloaded Brewsters could at least hold their own if given time to get to altitude, and at first achieved a respectable number of kills.
 However, the appearance of ever greater numbers of Japanese fighters, including markedly superior types such as the Nakajima Ki-43 "Oscar" soon overwhelmed the Buffalo pilots, both in the air and on the ground.
 Another significant factor was the Brewster engine's tendency to overheat in the tropical climate, which caused oil to spray over the windscreen, usually forcing an aborted mission and greatly complicating attempts to intercept and destroy enemy aircraft.
-In the end, more than 60 Buffalo Mk I (B-339E) aircraft were shot down in combat, 40 destroyed on the ground, and approximately 20 more destroyed in accidents.
+In the end, more than 60 Buffalo Mk I (339E) aircraft were shot down in combat, 40 destroyed on the ground, and approximately 20 more destroyed in accidents.
 Only about 20 Buffalos survived to reach India or the Dutch East Indies.
 The last airworthy Buffalo in Singapore flew out on 10 February, five days before the island fell.